tengyaolong2000/simple_gcc_agent/README.md

 - Docker (Docker)

 ## FAQ
-1) Q) How is the interface between Python code and Typescript/ Javascript tools implemented?
+Q) How is the interface between Python code and Typescript/ Javascript tools implemented? <br\>
 A) A controller Javascript/Typescript server is set up where requests are POSTed

 # (TODO)
 - Finish writing readme.